pypy/pypy/pypy/doc/discussion/rawrefcount.rst

 Further notes
 -------------

+XXX
+XXX the rest is the ideal world, but as a first step, we'll look XXX for the minimal tweaks needed to adapt the existing cpyext XXX

 For objects that are opaque in CPython, like <dict>, we always create a PyPy object, and then when needed we make an empty PyObject and